Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

-Hence, anything that changes that taxpayer's basis in the property will affect the gain or loss realized.
+Anything that changes that taxpayer's basis in the property will affect the gain or loss realized.
 Expenditures that increase the adjusted basis include:

 - costs of restoring damaged property.

-Decreases in the cost basis include:
+Factors decreasing the adjusted basis include:

 - postponed gains from the sale of a previous home before May 7, 1997;